 - Support College Success Strategies: Scholarships, FAFSA-California Aid Campaign, Paid Internships Programs

-As an Alignment USA community, OneFuture Coachella Valley exists to build bridges – to connect ideas and resources and to build relationships across the region among all who work to improve outcomes for local students and strengthen the regional economy.
+As an Alignment USA and a Ford Next Generation Learning (Ford NGL) community, OneFuture Coachella Valley exists to build bridges – to connect ideas and resources and to build relationships across the region among all who work to improve outcomes for local students and strengthen the regional economy.

-Benefits of supporting the Regional Plan for College and Career Success and Linked Learning:
+Benefits of supporting the Regional Plan for College and Career Success and the Linked Learning approach:

 - Offers employers the chance to work directly with local students and to help train the next generation of our region's workforce.

 - Increased recruiting opportunities for future entry-level workers, lower training costs, greater morale among current employees, and positive publicity.